2012-13 Michigan Men's Basketball Roster

 Assistant coaches Bacari Alexander and LaVall Jordan discuss what it means for Michigan to make its first Final Four appearance in 20 years (April 3, 2013).

-Bacari Alexander begins his fourth season as an assistant coach with the University of Michigan basketball program.
+Bacari Alexander begins his fifth season as an assistant coach with the University of Michigan basketball program.
 A Detroit native, Alexander will be one of U-M's top recruiters and coach the Maize and Blue post players, while continuing to help in the development of defensive strategies, scouting opponents and on-court coaching.

 Alexander came to Michigan after spending two seasons as an assistant coach at Western Michigan (2008-10).
 Working with the Broncos' young group of frontcourt players, Alexander helped guide the Broncos to their second-straight MAC West Division championship.
 Before making his way to Western Michigan, Alexander spent one season at Ohio (2007-08) helping the Bobcats finish 20-13 overall and advance to the second round of the inaugural College Basketball Invitational.